lucae4238/lucae4238/README.md

 Right after I graduated from highschool, I knew I wanted to study programming.
 As soon as I started I fell in love with Web Development.
 Although it is sometimes challenging, I study everyday to become the best developer I can be.

-Currently I am finishing <a href="https://www.soyhenry.com">Henry's</a> bootcamp while also learning TypeScript.
+Currently finishing <a href="https://www.soyhenry.com">Henry's</a> bootcamp while also learning TypeScript.

 I am a team driven, logical, organized and focused person, when I have an idea or a project in mind, I do not stop until I finish it.
 I like challenges and learning from my mistakes, and a big part of that is getting advice and critics from others as sometimes selfcriticism does not show you the bigger picture.